papatangosierra/serifu/README.md

     	- 9.3
     	Keiichi: Hi, do you have such as a way to deal with real bad senpais.

-Because text after the `-` or `#` characters but _before_ the next newline is ignored, the expectation is that a good Serifu editor will automatically place appropriate page and panel number labels there, updating them as necessary and freeing the translator from the need to do so manually.
+Because text after the `-` or `#` characters but _before_ the next newline is ignored, the expectation is that well-behaved Serifu editing software will automatically place appropriate page and panel number labels there, updating them as necessary as the script changes and freeing the translator from the need to do so manually.

 Blank lines are ignored.